sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-8/index.md

 sidebar_position: 8
 sidebar_class_name: plugin_developer_guide_java_executors
 keywords: ['plugin']
-description: Plugin Developer Guide Java Classes Executors in IdentityIQ
+description: IdentityIQ Plugin Java Class Plugin Executors
 slug: /docs/plugin-developer-guide/java-classes-executors
 tags: ['plugin','guide','identityiq']
 ---

 # Java Classes - Plugin Executors

 The plugin framework allows developers to include custom task implementations or services with their plugin.
 These items rely on executor classes that contain the business logic for these services.
-The following executors are currently available for use by developers
+The following executors are currently available for use by developers:

 1. Service Executors
 2. Task Executors